alexandre-touret/rest-apis-versioning-solution/docs/05-conflicts.md

 #### BookControllerIT

-Replace in the same way than above the ``authors`` field initialization.
+Replace in the same way as above the ``authors`` field initialization.
 You can also to that in a fluent way

 ```java
 var authorDto = new AuthorDto().firstname("George").lastname("Orwell").publicId("6ce999fa-31bd-4a52-9692-22f55d2a1d2f");